Md. Woman Shot At Las Vegas Music Festival Leaves Intensive Care

 As severe as her injuries were, Frost’s reputation as a fierce fighter grew more evident.

-About midway through October Frost was strong enough to be brought to Johns Hopkins where she’s continues to have surgeries and undergo therapy.
+About midway through October Frost was strong enough to be brought to Johns Hopkins where she continues to have surgeries and undergo therapy.
 She also continues to amaze everyone with her progress.

 One GoFundMe donor celebrated the 163 steps shortly after arriving at Hopkins.

-More than a month later, Frostmade even more significant strides by leaving intensive care.
+More than a month later, Frost made even more significant strides by leaving intensive care.

 “She’s speaking clearly and her sentences are complete and make sense,” said family friend Amy Klinger.
 “She has been kicking a ball back and forth with her dad in the halls she’s being doing lunge walks and squat walks.”